-- EHF or AAF products for lactose intolerance - Flavoured products No clinical advantage - Formula in children over the age of 1 year old unless a clinical need has been established - Do not prescribe infant formula in children over 2 years old unless clinical need
+- EHF or AAF products for lactose intolerance - Flavoured products No clinical advantage - Formula in children over the age of 2 years old unless a clinical need has been established

 SUPPLY PROCESS

 - Prescribing formulas for lactose intolerance and reflux is not allowed on prescription - Paediatricians/dietitians will request milks on prescription if cow milk allergies are present. - Prescribing for faltering growth should be under the care of a paediatrician to investigate the cause.
 Referral to paediatrician is necessary unless the GP has specialist knowledge in the area.